SilkRose/Pony/stories/the-roasting-of-pinkamena-diane-pie/the-roasting-of-pinkamena-diane-pie-meta.md

 ### Marble (said aloud by Maud):
 - Being Pinkie's twin sister can be hard.
 Especially when she does all the talking for you.
 Particularly when she doesn't stop talking ever.
 Specifically, when she has to ask your crush out for you.
 - Everyone assumes the reason Pinkie is the older twin is because she wanted to make new friends, only having Marble for the past nine months.
 But, the real reason why Pinkie is the older twin is, Marble pushed her out first so she could enjoy a few minutes of peace and quiet.
 -

+### Maud:
+- My sister sparkles as brightly as a freshly excavated chunk of golden pyrite.
+She bears the same mindset as well, namely, not to be taken seriously.
+- I tried to study a rare formation of naturally occurring pink calcium sulfate I found when we were younger, but I didn't get very far before Pinkie had used it to draw a series of numbers and boxes on the road to our farm.
+One could say it left me hopping mad.
+-

 ### Spike: